 The Division also reports allegations of fraud, waste and abuse to the Office of the Comptroller of the Treasury.

 The Division of Program Accountability Review (PAR) provides annual contract monitoring services for performance-based contractors, sub-recipient contractors and family preservation contracts.
 These reviews are both scheduled and unannounced.

 Performance-based contract monitoring is conducted to ensure compliance with provider contract and DCS policy requirements.
 Monitoring results are data-based and conducted in partnership with Vanderbilt University Center of Excellence (COE).
 Performance-based contracts allow the Department to offer incentives to agencies who meet or exceed contractual obligations to improve outcomes for families.
 Providers who do not meet the agreed upon standards may receive penalties.

 In addition, this Division monitors family preservation and prevention service contracts.
 These services are for families whose children are at risk of coming into custody.
 The programs include family support and domestic violence services.

 The Policy and Forms Division works with all DCS programs and divisions to develop and enhance policies and procedures, manuals and related forms which provide guidance to employees.
 Policies and procedures increase accountability and transparency and are fundamental in the continuous quality improvement process.
 All policy revisions and new policies are vetted by the Policy Review Committee, the public and executive and legal teams.

 Persons who have been identified as having abused or neglected a child by the Department of Children’s Services have a right to disagree.

-The Division of Due Process Procedures offers a first level of appeal, also known as formal file review, for individuals who have been substantiated for abuse or neglect.
+The Division of Due Process Procedures offers the first level of appeal, also known as formal file review, for individuals who have been substantiated for abuse or neglect.
 This formal file review and objective analysis is important because the Department is required, under certain circumstances, to release the identity of a substantiated perpetrator of abuse to any agency or organization providing direct care or supervision of children

 If you are seeking information about an individual’s Child Protective Services history and would like to request search results, please read the records history check page.